SantzDesign/santz-ui/README.md

 ### Setup folder structure

 The bolierplate has 5 main folders:
- * CSS, which contains a DIST folder for compiled CSS and a SASS folder for development
+ * CSS, which contains a SASS folder for development and the main compiled CSS file
  * Fonts
  * Images
  * Includes